maya1190/Face_Detect_Trial_Project/README.txt

-Face Detection Project
+# Face Detection Project

-This is a Py Script that uses opencv to allow face detection in real-time using Haar cascade classifier.
+This Python script utilizes OpenCV to enable real-time face detection using Haar cascade classifier.

-There is a requirements.txt file that allow you to install the pre-requisites module

-- Python 3.x
-- opencv library (cv2)

-Therefore:
+## Installation

-- Clone the repo or download the script
+- Clone the repository or download the script.
-- install the dependencies
+- Install the dependencies by running:

-The script does not need any special commands to run as the main function has allowed for easer use.
+pip install -r requirements.txt

+## Usage

-Therefore run with the following command:
+Simply run the script with the following command:

 py Face_Detect.py

-This will launch the video feed with real time face detection.
+This will launch the video feed with real-time face detection.

+## Features

-The script will open a video window that will display the live webcam feed.
+- The script opens a video window displaying the live webcam feed.
-Faces deceted in the video feed will be highlghted by a yellow rectangle and red words.
+- Detected faces in the video feed are highlighted by a yellow rectangle and red words.
-To exit the script press Esc on the keyboard on the GUI.
+- To exit the script, press Esc on the keyboard.

-Configuration:
+## Configuration

-The script uses the 'haarcascade_frontalface_default.xml' file for face detection.
+The script uses the `haarcascade_frontalface_default.xml` file for face detection.
 You can replace this file with a different cascade XML file for custom object detection.
 Note that the tree version is not used as it was found to work in a worse manner.

-License
+## License

 This project is licensed under the MIT License.
-Please review the LICENSE file for more details.
+Please review the [LICENSE](LICENSE) file for more details.

-Contributing:
+## Contributing

-They are not needed as this is a closed project, just for practice and fun.
+Contributions are not needed as this is a closed project, created for practice and fun.

+Feel free to reach out with any questions or feedback!